What is Door to Door Fundraising?

-This means that our professional fundraisers visit homes in designated areas around the UK to ask supporters to sign up to play our Weekly Lottery via Direct Debit.
+This means that our professional fundraisers visit homes in designated areas around the UK to ask supporters to sign up to play our Weekly Lottery or regular gift via Direct Debit.

-We use a specialist agency called Burden and Burden who help coordinate and carry out our campaign.
+We use specialist agencies called Burden and Burden and Real Fundraising who help coordinate and carry out our campaign.

 What is Face to Face Venue Fundraising?

-This means that our professional fundraisers are set up in different venues in designated areas around the UK to ask supporters to sign up to play our Weekly Lottery via Direct Debit.
-We use a specialist agency called Burden and Burden who help coordinate and carry out our campaign.
+This means that our professional fundraisers are set up in different venues in designated areas around the UK to ask supporters to sign up to give a regular gift or play our Weekly Lottery via Direct Debit.
+We use specialist agencies called Burden and Burden, and Real Fundraising who help coordinate and carry out our campaign.

 How do I know if it’s a genuine Stroke Association fundraiser at my door?

-- They will have a photo ID badge with our logo on it.
+- They will have a photo ID badge.

-- They will have Stroke Association literature such as welcome packs, and information leaflets.
+- They will have a Stroke Association information laminate.